 What Happens if You Don’t Have Roof Intake Vents Installed?

+In this case, to ensure the safety of the home, an intake vent is needed.
 Without an intake vent, this home would have run the risk of ice dams in the winter.
 This is because the temperature of the roof would have been warmer near the top of the roof and colder near the bottom.
 This is the primary reason for the formation of ice dams.

 In addition, without an intake vent, the shingles will become way too hot and will, therefore, go through more wear and tear and will not last as long.

 To break it down, a roof that is not properly ventilated will trap heat right under the roof.
-While you may not think this is a huge problem because “keeping heat in your home is good, right?”
+While you may not think this is a huge problem because “keeping the heat in your home is good, right?”
 Wrong.
 You want to keep heat in your home, but the last thing you want is to have it trapped at the top of your home.
 Roofs that are poorly insulated may have the opposite problem.
 They’ll have a hard time keeping the heat in, ultimately boosting your heating expense.

 Ultimately, finding the balance isn’t that difficult if you know what you are doing.
 Catching this problem before winter comes can save you a lot of money, and a massive headache.
 Properly insulating your home and adding roof intake vents costs a fraction of what it would be to repair your home from ice dam damage.